vfarcic/vfarcic.github.io/devops23/README.md

 * How to inject configurations into containers
 * How to inject secrets into containers
 * How to split cluster into Namespaces
-* How to authorize users to access the cluster
+* How to secure the cluster and authorize users to access the cluster
 * How to fine-tune resources used by containers and how to limit their usage within Namespaces
 * How to persist stateful applications
 * How to deploy stateful applications